 Additionally, the opportunity cost of not being able to deploy those loan repayment dollars in more retirement-friendly ways is forcing some of her clients to live a significantly diminished lifestyle in retirement, Brennan added.

 Note that following the COVID-19 outbreak, payments and interest on all federal student loans (including Parent PLUS loans) were temporarily suspended under the relief program outlined in the CARES Act.
-The payment pause has been extended multiple times since then, most recently until December 31, 2022.
+The payment pause was extended eight times, but that comes to an end in October 2023 when the Department of Education will resume collecting federal student loan payments.
+Interest fees will begin accumulating sooner — on Sept.
+1.

 Student loan debt rising among older parents